Following is common terminology related to reliability of semiconductor products:

 The bathtub curve is typically used as a visual model to illustrate the three key periods of product failure rate and not calibrated to depict a graph of the expected behavior for a particular product family.
 It is rare to have enough short-term and long-term failure information to actually model a population of products with a calibrated bathtub curve, so estimations are made using reliability modeling.

 There are three primary phases of semiconductor product lifetime:

 - Early life failure rate (or infant mortality): This phase is characterized by a relatively higher initial failure rate, which decreases rapidly.
-The failure rate during this phase is typically measured as "defective parts per million" (dppm).

 - Normal life: This phase consists of a relatively constant failure rate, which remains stable over the useful lifetime of the device.
 The failure rate is described in units of "FITs", or alternatively as a "Mean Time Between Failures" (MTBF) in hours.